heckler1/ansible_playbooks/README.md

 DB name is "nextcloud".
 DB user is "nextcloud"
 To remove the memcache warning on the Nextcloud Admin page, just add the line "'memcache.local' => '\OC\Memcache\APCu'," to /var/www/html/config/config.php.

+The Reboot play is also self explanatory.
+It waits 60 seconds for the host to come back online.

 The Update play is self explanatory.
 It autoremoves unneeded dependencies by default.

-The Reboot play is also self explanatory.
-It waits 60 seconds for the host to come back online.
+The WordPress role installs WordPress with Apache 2, PHP 7.0, and MariaDB/MySQL.
+It sets up self-signed HTTPS certs.
+A WordPress instance installed with this play returns a 0/10 on OpenVAS.
+DB name is "wordpress".
+DB user is "wordpress"